 Each has its own unique strengths and weaknesses, so I just had to buy both to work out which is best for my needs.
-Well they are cheap enough to buy heaps of them.
-At the end of the day both have a pulse plasma beam for lighting cigarettes, cigars, and candles.
+Well, they are cheap enough to buy heaps of them.
+At the end of the day, both have a pulse plasma beam.
 So let’s work out what’s the most useful and how they are made.

 Saberlight Sparq Review

 So the Saberlight Sparq was the first Arc Lighter I tried out for a few weeks.
 I firstly charged it up fully to see how long it would last under normal use.
-We were able to get through 2 weeks of use without having to recharge it.
+We were able to get 280 uses before having to recharge it.

 USB Arc Lighter Noise and Smell – Plasma